-Specifics aren’t important, but in the weeks since the merger, as the initial wariness had begun to wear off, things had gotten… messy, and the rallying cry for the disgruntled employees was a basket of fruit.
+Yet in the weeks since the merger, as the initial wariness had begun to wear off, things had gotten… messy.
+The rallying cry for the disgruntled employees was a basket of fruit.

-You see, ABC Co. had maintained a basket of fresh fruit in their break room for employees, and evidently the employees had loved it.
-(Go figure – in my office, fresh fruit is routinely ignored in favor of chocolate candy or pastries leftover from training meetings hosted on-site.)
-For one reason or another, this perk had been left out in the merger, and employees hoisted this omission like a personal Title of Liberty representing all of their other grievances.
+You see, ABC Co. had maintained a basket of fresh fruit in their break room for employees.
+Evidently, the employees had loved it.
+(Go figure.
+In my office, employees routinely ignore the fruit in favor of candy or pastries leftover from training meetings hosted on-site.)
+For one reason or another, ACME had left this perk out in the merger.
+Employees hoisted this omission like a personal Title of Liberty representing all of their other grievances.

-At this particular moment, I was talking with Joe*, the owner and CEO of ACME, Inc., about how to work through what he largely saw as nonsense.
+At this particular moment, I was talking with *Joe, the owner and CEO of ACME, Inc. We were discussing how to work through what he largely saw as nonsense.
 With a few choice expletives, he repeated, “It’s just fruit!”

-“We all have our ‘sacred cows,'” I replied, and we went to work figuring out how to get through the nonsense.
+“We all have our ‘sacred cows,'” I replied.
+With that, we went to work figuring out how to get through the nonsense.

-I realize that we live in a day and age where this particular idiom may not be entirely welcome, but it’s fitting here.
-For these employees, the fruit basket of yesterday was a ‘sacred cow,’ an idol, and their singular focus on it caused them to overlook – and, in some sad cases, walk away from – an incredibly beneficial, if initially uncomfortable, arrangement.
-The omission for them was a personal slight they could not ignore, and at least in the short-term, caused them to pass on a wonderful opportunity.
+I realize that today this particular idiom may not be entirely welcome, but it fits here.
+For these employees, the fruit basket was a ‘sacred cow,’ an idol.
+Their singular focus caused some to overlook and walk away from great benefits, even if the initial arrangement was uncomfortable.
+The omission was a personal slight they could not ignore, and they passed on a wonderful opportunity.

-This is not so unlike the idols that each of us have and the opportunities we lose when we fixate on our “baskets of fruit.”
+This is not so unlike how we abandon blessings as we fixate on our “baskets of fruit.”

 Calling something an “idol” or a “false god” makes it sound so bad, so evil, so vile!
 But that’s not quite right, is it?
 There’s nothing inherently wrong about a bowl of fruit, but when that becomes our sole fixation, there’s a cost.

 Similarly, it’s not that a particular idol is bad that makes idolization spiritually destructive.
 One of the difficulties of false idols, in fact, is they can be good things in and of themselves.
-When the Savior spoke of those who loved family more than Him being unworthy of Him, he was not decrying familial devotion; He was teaching about prioritization.
+When the Savior cautioned against leaving Him for love of family, he was not decrying familial devotion; He was teaching about prioritization.
 Love of God comes first, before all other things.

-This is why prophets and apostles have warned us about gospel hobbies specifically, and idolatry more generally, since the beginning of time.
-In 1971, then-Elder Boyd K. Packer warned of a fixation on pieces of the fullness of the gospel in the same way one might play the same key on a piano, ignoring the rest of the keyboard.
+This is why prophets and apostles have warned us about idolatry since the beginning of time.
+They’ve even warned against fixating on parts of the restored gospel.
+In 1971, then-Elder Boyd K. Packer compared this to playing the same key on a piano, ignoring the rest of the keyboard.
 He said,

 “Some members of the Church who should know better pick out a hobby key or two and tap them incessantly, to the irritation of those around them.
 They can dull their own spiritual sensitivities.
 They lose track that there is a fullness of the gospel and become as individuals, like many churches have become.
 They may reject the fullness in preference to a favorite note.
 This becomes exaggerated and distorted, leading them away into apostasy.” (emphasis added)